HUST-D5DM/paper-reading/README.md

 DGL: An Introduction of Deep Graph Learning

 ### 20190820
-Given talk by Fanghua Ye
+Given Talk by Fanghua Ye

 ### 20190625
 SY) Knowledge graph attntion networks for recommendation